ImsirovicAjdin/uistate/CONTRIBUTING.md

 **@uistate/core is currently not accepting external contributions.**

-This project represents a novel approach to DOM-based state management using CSS custom properties.
-As the creator, I'm maintaining tight control over the architecture and implementation to ensure the revolutionary concepts remain coherent and focused.
+This project represents a focused approach to event-driven state management.
+I'm maintaining tight control over the architecture and implementation to keep the library lean, coherent, and production-ready.

 ## How You Can Help

 While I'm not accepting code contributions, you can still support the project:

 - **Report bugs** via GitHub issues
 - **Share your experience** using UIstate in your projects
-- **Spread the word** about DOM-based state management
+- **Spread the word** about path-based reactive state
 - **Provide feedback** on the API and documentation

 ## Future Contributions

-This policy may evolve as the project matures and the core concepts become more established in the community.
+This policy may evolve as the project matures.

 ## Questions?